taosdata/TDengine/docs/en/04-data-in/01-ds/10-opentsdb.md

 ## Prerequisites

-- Create an empty database to store your Kafka data.
+- Create an empty database to store your OpenTSDB data.
 For more information, see [Database](../../../programming/model/#create-database).
 - Ensure that the connection agent is running on a machine located on the same network as your OPC Server.
 For more information, see [Install Connection Agent](../install-agent/).

 ## Procedure